Page cover

 3D art tools

-We generally recommend Blender, free open source software that now rivals commercial tools.
-Older artists often prefer Maya or 3DS Max because they already learned it + industry pipelines are tightly coupled.
-But let's be clear -- Blender is basically the future, and Autodesk's days are numbered.
+We don't recommend using 3D modeling tools to build levels.
+But you can still do it probably.
+We generally recommend Blender, free open source software that rivals commercial tools.
+Older devs often prefer Maya or Max because they already know it, but Blender is basically the future.

 Tool